 1. Refinance your home loan

 If you're not too far over the 30% benchmark, then refinancing your mortgage could be worth a look.
-Refinancing to a lower interest rate could lower your repayments by hundreds per month, putting thousands of dollars back in your pocket over the course of a year.
-However, there are usually costs associated with this as you are essentially signing up to a new home loan.
+Refinancing to a lower interest rate could lower your repayments by hundreds of dollars per month, putting thousands back in your pocket over the course of a year.
+However, there are usually costs associated with this as you are essentially signing up for a new home loan.

 Another thing too is that you'll have to assess why you're in mortgage stress.
-If you or your partner have lost or changed to a lower-paying job, a new lender might determine you can't service your loan.
+If you or your partner has lost or changed to a lower-paying job, a new lender might determine you can't service your loan.
 You might have a new car loan, for example, eating into your borrowing power and budget.
-Being unable to refinance yet stuck with paying a high interest rate is called a 'mortgage prison'.
+Being unable to refinance yet stuck with paying a high interest rate is often referred to as being in a 'mortgage prison'.

 2. Lower your repayments

-Keeping the repayment higher-than-minimum has a two-pronged effect: One, is that it gets you used to paying a higher amount, so if interest rates rise again you won't be affected materially - more of the repayment will just go to paying interest instead; and two, it could shave years off your home loan and lower the interest payable considerably.
+Keeping the repayment higher than minimum has a two-pronged effect: One, it gets you used to paying a higher amount, so if interest rates rise again, you won't be affected materially - more of the repayment will just go to paying interest instead.
+And two, it could shave years off your home loan and lower the interest payable considerably.

 3. Consider using your offset or redraw